jesseatforlinx/doc/platform/rockchip/ok3588-c/OK3588-C_Forlinx22_04_User_Manual.md

 **Back**

-**Note：**

-The software manual no longer includes hardware parameter details.
+**Note：The software manual no longer includes hardware parameter details.
 Prior to software development, please read the "OK3588-C\_Hardware User’s Manual" located at "Hardware Information\\User Manual" path.
 This manual clarifies product naming conventions and specific hardware configuration.
-It aids in understanding and utilizing the product effectively.
+It aids in understanding and utilizing the product effectively.**

 ### 1.2 CPU/GPU/NPU Frequency Description